Intake Manifold Install

 Remove accessory brackets attached to lower intake manifold.
 Remove heater tube assembly from lower manifold.
 Remove retaining bolts, lower manifold, gaskets, and all seals.

--Before you begin, it is in your best interest to have a clean working area and to clean all of your parts prior to install.
+Before you begin, it is in your best interest to have a clean working area and clean all of your parts before installation.

 -Be sure you’re cylinder head and valve train is assembled.